Mohcine-Ghalmi/get_next_line/README.md

 # get_next_line

+## 🗣️ About:

 ## 🚀 What is get_next_line?
-The goal of this project is to create the function _get_next_line.c_ which, when called in a loop, will then allow the available text in the file descriptor to be read one line at a time until the end of the file.
+>_The goal of this project is to create the function _get_next_line.c_ which, when called in a loop, will then allow the available text in the file descriptor to be read one line at a time until the end of the file.
 The program must compile with the flag-D BUFFER_SIZE=xx which will be used as the buffer size for the read calls in get_next_line.

 ## Why is get_next_line important?
-Get_next_line is a simple and challenging project which allows you to learn deeply about open(), read() and close() functions as well as static variables and file descriptors.
+>_Get_next_line is a simple and challenging project which allows you to learn deeply about open(), read() and close() functions as well as static variables and file descriptors.

 ## Grade and Badge
 ![image](https://user-images.githubusercontent.com/85964972/132257264-f92eb828-0168-46d7-aa10-15a6bf44ef6e.png)